 Established in 2015 by Shandaken Projects and Storm King Art Center, the Shandaken: Storm King residency is a unique collaboration that cultivates a process-focused artist experience at Storm King Art Center.
 Since its founding, the program has grown into a renowned opportunity for artists from across the country to invest uninterrupted time in process while living within one of the world’s most important outdoor museums.

-Residents of Shandaken: Storm King are offered private bedrooms, a 9-by-14-foot studio cabin a short walk from the residency house, and a shared space for projects that require access to electricity or water, as well as pantry staples and locally farmed produce.
+Residents of Shandaken: Storm King 2026 are offered the exclusive use of a historic farmhouse, a 9-by-14-foot studio cabin a short walk from the house, and a large, enclosed space for projects that require access to electricity or water.
+The house is equipped with air conditioning and other modern conveniences.

 The facilities of Shandaken: Storm King are well suited for painting, drawing, collage, research, writing, reflection, performance, and work that is community-driven or socially-based, land-based, or ephemeral.
 If you are an applicant interested in working on large sculpture, printmaking, film or video, internet-related work, analog photography, or other disciplines that require specialized equipment, please contact us to talk about what tools are available and how a residency could work for you.